somleng/adhearsion-twilio/README.md

 `notify_voice_request_url` will send a [Twilio Request](http://www.twilio.com/docs/api/twiml/twilio_request) using the url you configured in `voice_request_url` then execute any TwiML you respond back with.

+## Testing

+Currently, RSpec is the only testing framework supported.

+Add the following lines to your application's Gemfile

+    group :test do
+      gem 'vcr'
+      gem 'webmock'
+      gem 'rack-test'
+    end

+And then execute:

+    $ bundle

+If this is your CallController:

+    class CallController < Adhearsion::CallController
+      include Adhearsion::Twilio::ControllerMethods

+      def run
+        answer
+        notify_voice_request_url
+      end
+    end

+Then you can test it like this:

+    require 'spec_helper'
+    require 'adhearsion/twilio/spec/helpers'

+    describe CallController do
+      include Adhearsion::Twilio::Spec::Helpers

+      subject { CallController.new(mock_call) }

+      describe "#run" do
+        before do
+          mock_call.stub(:answer)
+        end

+        it "should answer the call" do
+          mock_call.should_receive(:answer)
+          expect_call_status_update { subject.run }
+        end
+      end
+    end

+The helper method `mock_call` returns a mock of a Call with the appropriate methods stubbed out. `expect_call_status_update` inserts the default cassette `hangup` using VCR.
+You can test other methods by inserting different cassette using the `:cassette` option.
+For a list of the available cassettes look in: [https://github.com/dwilkie/adhearsion-twilio/tree/master/lib/adhearsion/twilio/spec/fixtures/vcr_cassettes](https://github.com/dwilkie/adhearsion-twilio/tree/master/lib/adhearsion/twilio/spec/fixtures/vcr_cassettes).
+For more info about the test helper methods available look at: [https://github.com/dwilkie/adhearsion-twilio/tree/master/lib/adhearsion/twilio/spec/helpers.rb](https://github.com/dwilkie/adhearsion-twilio/tree/master/lib/adhearsion/twilio/spec/helpers.rb)

 ## Documentation

 Read through [the specs](http://rdoc.info/list/github/dwilkie/adhearsion-twilio/master/file).
 Each spec contains TwiML examples for each Verb Attribute and Noun along with the relevant [documentation from Twilio](http://www.twilio.com/docs/api/twiml).